Japanese stocks, long shunned, attract billions of foreign dollars

 Yet the market still looks attractive to foreign investors as strong domestic demand has helped drive Japanese gross domestic product to an annualized 2.5 percent in the second quarter, its sixth straight quarter of expansion.

-“It’s probably the cheapest developed market out there - maybe the only cheap developed market out there,” said Russ Koesterich, a manager of the $39 billion BlackRock Global Allocation Fund (MALOX.O), which raised its Japanese stock exposure in recent months.
+“It’s probably the cheapest developed market out there - maybe the only cheap developed market out there,” said Russ Koesterich, a manager of the $39 billion BlackRock Global Allocation Fund, which raised its Japanese stock exposure in recent months.
 At the end of September, Global Allocation held 8.6 percent of its assets in Japanese equities, up from 7.8 percent the month prior, according to disclosures on the fund’s website.

 The ratio of stock prices to earnings expected over the next 12 months is 18.6 in the United States, compared to 15.4 in Japan, Thomson Reuters data shows.